Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Quantum Bayesian Networks ( -based)

 \begin{proposition} With the above notations, $\sem{\mathcal{B}}$ is a probability distribution over $\bX$. \end{proposition} The proof is obtained in a similar way to that for the classical result~\cite{Pearl86}.

-The formalism allows to naturally interpret sub-components of a system described by a \qqbn, as in \cref{fig:compositional}.
+The formalism allows us to naturally interpret sub-components of a \qqbn, as in \cref{fig:compositional}.
 Call $(\G',\someqfactset')$ a \definitive{sub-network} of a \qqbn\ $(\G,\someqfactset)$ when $\G'$ is a sub-graph of $\G$ and $\someqfactset'$ is the restriction of $\someqfactset$ to nodes of $\G'$.
-The semantics of a sub-network is defined as for the full network: the product its \qfactor s.
+The semantics of a sub-network is defined as for the full network: the product of its \qfactor s.
 Compositionality follows from associativity of $\compfact$.

 \begin{proposition}[Compositionality] Let $\mathcal{B} = (\G,\someqfactset)$ be a \qqbn, and $\mathcal{B}_1 = (\G_1,\someqfactset_1)$ and $\mathcal{B}_2 = (\G_2,\someqfactset_2)$ a partition in two sub-networks (\ie\ $\G = \G_1 \uplus \G_2$).
 Then: